omiranda/fconn_anova/docs/outputs/outputs.md

 ## main_analysis

 This folder contains the result for the main analysis, ie when all the connectivity values are used for the repeated measures anova.
+Here you will see figures for several posthocs.
+In addition, this folder contains two subfolders:

+- **summary**: More relevant figures and tables are saved here
+- **posthoc_tables**: Files correspond to
+    - Marginal means for each group and subgroups.
+In this example, the corresponding files are:
+    - post-hoc tables for each factor and interaction tested in the analysis.
+In this example, the corresponding files are:

 ## planB_by_networks